Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "...Mister Hamlin is missing, Miss Buehler," he explained.
 "And as you know, he’s under surveillance due to his involvement with the terrorist group who call themselves the Alien Protection Army.
 WIlhelmina Briggs-Davies is a known APA member and an associate of Zane Reid.
 She’s on the FBI’s Most Wanted list in connection with the MBG bombing in Omaha and possible Hierarchy collaboration.
 They’re believed to be working together."

 Allison didn’t have a name for the emotion that dropped through her like lead weights landing on her shoulders.
-She just… sagged, starting with the top of her head and working down.
+She just... sagged, starting with the top of her head and working down.

-"...Well… fuck."
+"...Well... fuck."

-"If you know anything at all…" Foster prompted, not unkindly.
-"Where he might go, who he might talk to, any friends he might have…?"
+"If you know anything at all..."
+Foster prompted, not unkindly.
+"Where he might go, who he might talk to, any friends he might have...?"

 "...I’m sorry.
 I wish I did.
 But Alex hates me, and I’ve never heard of this Briggs character.
 I can’t help you."